 Also, keep in mind that several breast implant manufacturers warranty their products for life (some offering replacement and assistance with surgical revision costs).
 But don’t confuse the warranty time frame with the life of your implants.
 As we said, your breast implants may need an intervention in 10 years or sooner, but they may last a lifetime.

 Dr. Vincent Lepore is a board-certified, Stanford-trained plastic surgeon.
 He performs breast augmentation, breast reconstruction, breast lift and reduction, removal and replacement of breast implants, and all ranges of cosmetic and reconstructive surgery.
-Contact us to schedule your free cosmetic consultation in his convenient San Jose area office or call (408) 356-4241.
+Contact us online to request your free cosmetic consultation at Reveal Plastic Surgery or call (408) 356-4241.